 For organizations/businesses, there are a number of excellent tools available to use for assessment and to create accountability measures for diversity, you can contact the Center for Diversity Education for suggestions.

 In addition, just in time for this post, the Adaway Group is offering an online training entitled Diversity is an Asset: 101 starting September 6.
 There are individual and organizational options.
+If you are reading this after that class is over, check out the Adaway Group‘s current offerings.

 For those of you with diversity and inclusion on your mind, I hope this has been helpful!